ma1co/Sony-PMCA-RE/README.md

         pmca-console install -o outfile.txt

+* Install an app from the app list:

+        pmca-console install -i

 * Install an app on your camera (the app is uploaded and served from Google appengine):

         pmca-console install -f app.apk